 When you add one house the rent increases to $175, and then $500 for two houses.
 A third house more than doubles this amount to $1,100, while four houses result in $1,300.
-Park Place with a hotel is worth $1,500 every time someone lands on it.
+A Park Place hotel is worth $1,500 every time someone lands on it.

 Park Place Title Deed Card

 - Rent: $35

 - Rent with 4 houses: $1300

 - Rent with hotel: $1500